zhz039/PGMfuionvm/README.md

 Runing with MATLAB2022a with Image Processing Toolbox.

 **Usage**<br />
-Provide examples and guidelines on how to utilize this tool for seismic tomography analysis.
+Provide examples of how to utilize this tool for multi-resolution seismic velocity model fusion.
 Run Mian.m to start.

 **Research Paper**<br />
 For a comprehensive understanding of the methodologies and principles underlying this implementation, refer to the paper available at ESS Open Archive.